apivideo/api.video-nodejs-client/doc/WebhooksApi.md

 /*

-    WebhooksCreatePayload webhooksCreatePayload = ; //
+    WebhooksCreationPayload webhooksCreationPayload = ; //
-        webhooksCreatePayload.setEvents(); // A list of the webhooks that you are subscribing to.
-Currently &quot;video.encoding.quality.completed&quot; is the only option. video.encoding.quality.completed - a video encoding quality is ready for the video (for example the 720p quality hls encoding video is ready.) webhooksCreatePayload.setUrl(); // The the url to which HTTP notifications are sent.
+        webhooksCreationPayload.setEvents(); // A list of the webhooks that you are subscribing to.
+Currently &quot;video.encoding.quality.completed&quot; is the only option. video.encoding.quality.completed - a video encoding quality is ready for the video (for example the 720p quality hls encoding video is ready.) webhooksCreationPayload.setUrl(); // The the url to which HTTP notifications are sent.
 It could be any http or https URL.

 try {
-    Webhook result = apiInstance.create(webhooksCreatePayload);
+    Webhook result = apiInstance.create(webhooksCreationPayload);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling WebhooksApi#create");